Crafting ideas

 • Wood glue is not required;

-• There is no need for complex calculations and measurements as in the case of a socket and socket joint;
+• There is no need for complex calculations and measurements, as with a butt and socket joint;

 • Minimal financial investment;